mustafasaifee42/VR-Viz/README.md

-tick.fontSize|int|Defined the font size for text for tick for the axis. __Required.__ tick.color|string|Defined the color for ticks and text for tick for the axis. __Required.__ tick.opacity|float|Defined the opacity for title for the axis. __Required.__ _Value must be between 0 and 1._ grid|object|Defined the style of grid for the axis. __Not Required.__ _Currently this feature is not available._ grid.color|string|Defined the color for grid for the axis. __Required.__ _Currently this feature is not available._ grid.opacity|float|Defined the opacity for grid for the axis. __Required.__ _Value must be between 0 and 1.
+tick.fontSize|int|Defined the font size for text for tick for the axis. __Required.__ tick.color|string|Defined the color for ticks and text for tick for the axis. __Required.__ tick.opacity|float|Defined the opacity for title for the axis. __Required.__ _Value must be between 0 and 1._ tick.rotation|string| Defines the alignment of the text for ticks. __Not Required.
+Default value for x-axis: "-90 0 0".
+Default value for y-axis: "0 0 0".
+Default value for z-axis: "-90 0 0".
+Format is "0 0 0"__. tick.align|string| Defines the alignment of the text for ticks. __Not Required.
+Default value for x-axis: center.
+Default value for y-axis: right.
+Default value for z-axis: right.__. _Available values: left, center, right._ grid|object|Defined the style of grid for the axis. __Not Required.__ _Currently this feature is not available._ grid.color|string|Defined the color for grid for the axis. __Required.__ _Currently this feature is not available._ grid.opacity|float|Defined the opacity for grid for the axis. __Required.__ _Value must be between 0 and 1.
 Currently this feature is not available._